 Where children in distress are supported instead of punished?

-- When prevention and intervention strategies address structural and root causes of harm?
+When prevention and intervention strategies address structural and root causes of harm?

-- Where community innovations are regarded with credibility and legitimacy, and supported in scaling up?
+Where community innovations are regarded with credibility and legitimacy, and supported in scaling up?

 When community and youth leaders, youth justice practitioners, and researchers collaborate to advance a shared vision for youth justice?